William P. Alford: Biography

+William Alford was born on November 26, 1948, in Massachusetts to the physician Dr. Hyman Alford and Rose Alford."Hyman Alford, at 91; Newton pediatrician pushed new approaches to medicine", The Boston Globe, May 25, 2008.
+He has a sister, Nancy Ruth Alford Wine, a corporate banker.

-Alford received his B.A. degree from Amherst College in 1970, LL.B degree from the University of Cambridge in 1972.
-He received M.A.s in Chinese Studies and Chinese History from Yale University in 1974 and 1975, respectively, and a J.D from Harvard Law School in 1977.
+Alford received his B.A. degree from Amherst College in 1970 and LL.B. degree from the University of Cambridge in 1972.
+He received two Master of Arts in Chinese Studies and Chinese history from Yale University in 1974 and 1975, respectively, and a J.D. from Harvard Law School in 1977.

+Alford was a law professor at UCLA before taking a position at Harvard Law School.

 He has been involved for decades in China's legal reform.
 Almost 25 years ago, with Professor Randle Edwards, then of Columbia, he founded the first academic program in the PRC on American law and the first national exchange program to bring Chinese students to the U.S. for legal education—including many who are in the forefront of legal change in China today.
 In the years since, he has been called on by both the US government and China's—as well as multilateral organizations, foundations, civic groups and NGOs, law firms and businesses—to offer advice on a range of issues from trade to human rights to intellectual property to the legal profession and legal education and beyond.
 In recent years, he has focused on the pro bono work with the Special Olympics in issues of disability in China.

 Personal life

 Professor Alford is married to Dr. Yuanyuan Shen, a lawyer, and an Associate in Research at the Fairbank Center for the East Asian Research of Harvard University since 1991.
-She is a graduate of People's University of China (now Renmin University of China) in Beijing, Harvard Law School, and the University of Wisconsin (Ph.D.).
+She is a graduate of People's University of China (now Renmin University of China) in Beijing (LLB, 1983; LLM, 1986), Harvard Law School (LLM, 1988), and the University of Wisconsin (SJD [Ph.D.], 1998).
 Her father was Shen Zulun, a governor of Zhejiang Province in China.

+Alford and his wife Dr. Shen have two children, Daniel Alford, a lawyer, and Benjamin Alford, a teacher and educator.

-Professor Alford and his family live in Belmont, Massachusetts.
+Professor William Alford and his family reside in Belmont, Massachusetts.
+He is known for his perfect order at New York's "Cafe China."